JUDD-27/Sprout-Grow/README.md

-# Sprout-Grow
+# Sprout-N-Grow
-This a five page website for a fictional nursery garden business focused on sustainability and eco-friendly gardening  practices.
+This is a five-page website for a fictional nursery garden business focused on sustainability and eco-friendly gardening  practices.